tsayen/dom-to-image/README.md

 [![Build Status](https://travis-ci.org/1904labs/dom-to-image-more.svg?branch=master)](https://travis-ci.org/1904labs/dom-to-image-more)

+## Breaking Change Notice

+The 3.x release branch will include some breaking changes in the vary infrequently used ability to configure some utility methods used in this internal processing of dom-to-image-more.
+As browsers have matured, many of the hacks we're accumulated over the years are not needed, or better ways have been found to handle some edge-cases.
+With the help of folks like @meche-gh, in #99 we're stripping out the following members:

+* `.mimes` - was the not-very-comprehensive list of mime types used to handle inlining things
+* `.parseExtension` - was a method to extract the extension from a filename, used to guess mime types
+* `.mimeType` - was a method to map file extensions to mime types
+* `.dataAsUrl` - was a method to reassemble a `data:` URI from a Base64 representation and mime type

+The 3.x release branch should also fix more node compatibility and `iframe` issues.

 ## What is it

 **dom-to-image-more** is a library which can turn arbitrary DOM node, including same origin and blob iframes, into